ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/load-non-office365-data.md

    > [!NOTE]
    > If the supplied AzCopy command fails, refer to [Troubleshoot AzCopy in Advanced eDiscovery (Preview)](troubleshooting-azcopy.md)

 6. Finally, return back to the Security & Compliance and click the **Next: Process files** button.
 This will initiate processing, text extraction and indexing of the uploaded files.
 You can track the progress of processing here or in the **Jobs** tab.
-Once completed, the new files will be available in the working set.
+Once completed, the new files will be available in the review set.
 Once processing is complete, you can dismiss the wizard.

    ![Non-Office 365 Import - Process files](../media/218b1545-416a-4a9f-9b25-3b70e8508f67.png)